eHag-FRU/PantryContentApp/README.md

 The application will be hosted on a thin client and a QR code will be used to let family members scan and be taken to the link of the web application, which is hosted on the houses LAN.

+NOTE: This uses the old auto route functionality that CodeIgniter 4.19 and below used.
+This was disabled starting in CodeIgniter 4.20.
+If security is an issue for running the application, feel free to branch and fix.
+(The app is being used on a small LAN in my immediate family's home and security was not a big issue for me due to the audience size)

 ------------

 Tech Stack